Leanderrr/project/PROCESS.md

 - Made the axis prettier.<br>
 - Implemented stacking of FFT results!<br>
 - Implemented temporal walking average smoothing with switch button!<br>
+- Decided Spiral plot with each rotation being an octave is not going to happen in D3.
+Luckily the linear view is looking good already, so that can be used as a second plot.

 ![](doc/WIP_01_26.jpg)